FactiveAPI Documentation

 "async": false, // Enable async job mode

-"filter_tables": true // Skip granular table/statistical claims (default: true)
+"skip_table_claims": true, // Skip granular table/statistical claims

 }